Magotchi/lpid-core-documents/LPID core documents.md

 There shall be an Audit Committee consisting of three BSMs appointed by the Executive Board.
 No member of the Executive Board, nor a family member of an Executive Board member, may be a member of the Audit Committee.
 The Audit Committee shall select its own chair.

 The Audit Committee shall arrange an audit of the party's finances, and report the results, with recommendations for action, to the Executive Board.
 A summary of the audit shall be made available to all BSMs.
-An audit must be performed at least once per five-year interval.
+An audit must be performed at least once per five‐year interval.

 #### Section 3: Membership Committee